WilliamJiang11/CoinDetector/README.md

 # CoinDetector
-A program that can detect coins
+A program that uses Canny Edge detection algorithm with hysteresis identify different types of coins.
+It takes a ppm file as input.
+Implemented with C++.